arcelioeperez/personal.website/README.md

 the most basic CSS and HTML components.

 For `dark mode` it use a JavaScript function named `dmode()`.
-*most of the code for the dark mode found on: W3 schools*.
+> most of the code for the dark mode found on: W3 schools.

 Feel free to clone or fork this website and use it for yourself.